ODIM-Project/ODIM/docs/Troubleshooting.md

    `python3 odim-controller.py --deploy \<br/> odimra --config /home/${USER}/ODIM/odim-controller/\<br/>scripts/kube_deploy_nodes.yaml`

-<blockquote>NOTE: Verify the content and the formatting of the content in the `kube_deploy_nodes.yaml` configuration file.
-Formatting in the `kube_deploy_nodes.yaml.tmpl` file provided must be copied and retained.</blockquote>
+>NOTE: Verify the content and the formatting of the content in the `kube_deploy_nodes.yaml` configuration file.
+Formatting in the `kube_deploy_nodes.yaml.tmpl` file provided must be copied and retained.